FDA-ARGOS/data.argosdb/README.md

 # Data Argosdb

-Repository for data files and schema definitions for ARGOS rpoject.
+Repository for data files and schema definitions for ARGOS project.

 ## Data_files
 Space for raw or processed data files